koheing/set-masked-env/README.md

 ## Inputs

 ### **filePath** (**required**)
-Specify the path of the file you'd like to read as an environment variable.
+The path of the file you'd like to import as an environment variable.

 ### mask (option)
 Default `true`.
 Set to false if you wouldn't like to mask.